vgaggia/JoyCaption-Extended-Un-Official/README.md

    ```
    install.bat
    ```
-   This script will create a virtual environment, install the necessary dependencies, and open a seperate command prompt window with instructionsto install PyTorch with the appropriate CUDA version for your system.
+   This script will create a virtual environment, install the necessary dependencies, and open a seperate command prompt window with instructions to install PyTorch with the appropriate CUDA version for your system.

 3. The required model files are already included in the `cgrkzexw-599808` folder.
 This folder contains:
    - `clip_model.pt`